Looking for Lego storage ideas?

-Something had to be done to help organize all of these parts and pieces that were taking over the one room I had left in the house to claim as my own.
+Something had to be done to help organize all of these parts and pieces taking over the one-room I had left in the house to claim as my own.

-We had to think of a better way.
+We had to think of a better way, and we did!

 Now let’s be real.

-If you came to my house for the first time, you may not be thinking WOW, this chick is so organized!
+If you came to my house for the first time, you might not be thinking, WOW, this chick is so organized!
 Her house looks straight out of HGTV.

 Nope.
 Not happening.

-But what you may be thinking is, There are some good organization ideas here that my kids can implement. - hint to the little people in the house to actually put things away after using them.
+But what you may be thinking is, There are some good organizational ideas here that my kids can implement. – hint to the little people in the house to actually put things away after using them.
+In fact, you can see the entire collection of playroom ideas, storage, and decor!

-If your kids are going to actually live in your house, it may never look like a Pinterest picture.
+We must keep in mind that if our kids are actually going to live in our home, it may never look like a Pinterest picture.

 What you can do: